Big Mac 50th Anniversary Campaign Wins a 2019 Golden Lion for Excellence in PR

 Why is this work relevant for PR?

 When was the last time a branded product anniversary became a global phenomenon AND drove sales?
 Just like the Big Mac had become a part of culture, so did the MacCoin.
 And we did it with an earned media-only program.
 We didn’t have new news, celebrities, commercials or print ads.
 Zero paid media.
-We created something unique and so original that people across the globe carried our story for us.
+With the Big Mac coin promotion, we created something unique and so original that people across the globe carried our story for us.

 In 2018, McDonald’s most iconic sandwich, the Big Mac, was turning 50.
-And while that had the potential to be a great story at McDonald’s, even for a sandwich that’s served in over 120 countries, branded birthdays typically provide zero incentive to go to the store and buy something.
+And while 50 years of Big Mac had the potential to be a great story at McDonald’s, even for a sandwich that’s served in over 120 countries, branded birthdays typically provide zero incentive to go to the store and buy something.

 From a business perspective, as one top franchisee wrote, “The Big Mac has gotten less relevant.”
 As history tells us, as Big Mac goes, so goes the brand.
 While the Big Mac is a global icon and has always been a menu favorite, sales were flat and it was losing relevance among younger audiences.
 Only one in five millennials had even tried a Big Mac.